kcarta/kcarta.github.io-temp/about.md

 I'm still keeping my software developer spirit close, so expect a few stray technical posts as well.

-I always love having discussions, so please feel free to hit me up on LinkedIn or via a comment here (I'll have Disqus or similar up "soon")
+I always love having discussions, so please feel free to hit me up on LinkedIn or via a comment here!

 [^1]: A contentious term, I know!
 One topic for the backlog :)